Secret Shortcut Fig Jam

 • Sea salt

 • Optional add-ins.
 Most of the time I just let the figs shine.
-But I'll occasionally add vanilla (delicious in yogurt, not recommended for savory applications) or herbs (something hearty like thyme or rosemary) or lemon zest.
-Think about your intended application and season accordingly.
-If you make any fun variations, please share them in the comments section below!
+But I'll occasionally add bourbon, vanilla, lemon zest, or hearty herbs like rosemary.
+If you make any fun variations, please share them in the comments section below.

 Closing Thoughts

-Fig jam has become one of those things that's ALWAYS in our fridge.
+This dried fig jam has become one of those things that's ALWAYS in our fridge.
 It's so easy to make and so useful.
-We use it at least a few times a week for flavoring yogurt or adding to salad dressings.
+I use it at least a few times a week for flavoring yogurt, adding to salad dressings, or serving on weekend snack boards.
 It's also a great homemade gift, so don't hesitate to make a big batch and share it with everyone you know.
 Just remember to keep your jam in the fridge (or freezer) since this recipe isn't designed for canning.

 What are you waiting for?
-All this quick recipe takes is a short boil and then a thorough blending.
-No fussing, no pectin, no sugar, no long waiting, very few dishes to wash.
-You'll be doing a happy fig dance in no time!
+All this easy fig jam recipe takes is a short boil and then a thorough blending.
+There's no fussing, no pectin, no sugar, no long waiting, and very few dishes to wash.
+I can't wait for you to try my clever no-sugar fig jam secret!

 Share It!